composite/jQuery.MsgBox/README.md

 I want use as own style, is it possible?
 ----------------------------------------

-Yes. check out readme.txt for detailed usage.
+Yes. check out [Wiki](https://github.com/composite/jQuery.MsgBox/wiki) for detailed usage.

 Wow!
 It's simple and cool! can I join with you for make better this plugin?
 ---------------------------------------------------------------------------